payjoin/research-docs/semi-honest-notes.md

-# Semi-honest Multi party payjoins -- devnotes
+# Semi-honest Multi-Party Payjoins -- dev notes

-In the semi honest case safetey is always garunteed by virtue of peers not signing a final tx which does not satisfy their payment intents.
-If peers decide to ommit txs or deviate from the protocol we have not way to blaming them or exluding them -- hence semihonest.
-We also cannot protect against equivocations.
-An equivocation here means a peer re-uses a reissuance token or oppurtunity to re-commit to a new set of outputs.
-In the semi honest setting we assume peers are economically motivated to finish the tx and known they are entities.
+## Threat model (what we assume)

+In the semi-honest setting, safety is basically free: no one will sign a final transaction that violates their payment intent.
+If the final unsigned tx doesn't pay me correctly, I just don't sign.

+What we don't get in this model:

+* No way to blame or exclude peers who stall, omit messages, or quietly drop out
+* No protection against equivocation

+By equivocation here, we mean stuff like:

+* Re-using a reissuance token
+* Re-committing to a different set of outputs after previously committing

+We assume peers are:

-## Changes to the directory
+* Economically motivated to finish the transaction

-Peers will rely on best-effort broadcast to progress the protocol.
-Meaning we are not sure if other peers have read our messages withing some time window.
-The bip77 directory therfore needs to be upgraded to support append-only semantics as oppose to write and replace.
+* Known entities (not fully anonymous adversaries)
+  So we lean on incentives rather than cryptographic enforcement.

+## Directory changes

+The protocol progresses via best-effort broadcast.
+There's no guarantee that other peers have seen your message within any bounded time window.

+Because of that, the BIP77 directory needs to change:

+* It should be append-only, not write-and-replace
+* Messages become an event log rather than mutable state

-Peers in the multi-party payjoin will all use the mailbox.
+All peers in a multi-party payjoin share the same mailbox.

 ## Authenticated communication

+(Still under-specified.)

+Once peers are in the same mailbox, all messages need:

+* Sender authentication
+* Confidentiality against outsiders
+* Replay protection

+This can be done with a shared secret or something MLS-like.

-## Phases
+## Phases / protocol flow

+Once peers have:

+* A mailbox
+* A shared secret

-Once peers have a established a mailbox and shared secret we can start exchanging messages.
+They can start exchanging messages.

-Peers will register their outputs, then their outputs.
-If a advesary has learned about the shared secret they can contribute outputs and if the fee contributions workout they may be able to get away with it.
-This can be mitigated by using BIP322 proofs.
-And homomorphic values to ensure output integrity (not spending more than what is being contributed).
-However, if we want to use KVACs in a distributed settings that would complicate things and we would need to use something like coconut credentials for threshold issuance.
+### Group formation

+One option:

+* The first peer creates a group secret and shares it with invitees

+Another option:

+* Use something like MLS

+Open question:

+* How do we know the group size is fixed?
+* Do we require explicit membership closure before progressing?

+### Input / output contribution

+Peers register:

+1. Inputs
+2. Outputs

+Attack surface:

+* If an adversary learns the shared secret, they could inject outputs
+* If fees line up, they might get away with it

+Mitigations:

+* Use BIP-322 proofs to bind inputs to identities
+* Use homomorphic value commitments so peers can't spend more than they contribute

+Going further:

+* If we want KVAC-style guarantees in a distributed setting, things get hairy
+* Threshold issuance would likely require something like Coconut credentials

+### Safety checks

+Safety still comes from local verification:

-Safety, again, is enforced by each peer checking that the final unsigned tx contains all outputs they registed.
+* Each peer checks the final unsigned tx includes *all* outputs they registered
+* Peers agree on global tx parameters ahead of time:

+  * feerate
+  * nSequence
+  * locktime, etc.

+If anything is off, peers just refuse to sign.

+### Unanimity on the final unsigned tx

+Open question:

-How do we know if we have uninamity on the unsigned final tx before contributing ?
+* How do we know everyone agrees on the same unsigned tx before signing?

+One idea:

-Assuming we know all the identity public keys in the peer list (the ring) peers can contribute and ACK on the final tx.
+* We already know all identity public keys (the ring)
+* Peers use a linkable ring sign and ACK the final tx hash

+Optimization:

+* The ACK could be the signature itself over the sigash
+* That avoids an extra round of communication

-## CRDT
+## CRDT / state model

-Transaction fragments in this protocol can be contributed and collected in any order.
-Order can be established by hashing event log on the directory and using that as a deterministic seed for shuffling.
+Transaction fragments can arrive in any order:

+* Inputs
+* Outputs
+* Reissuances
+* Param declarations

+This naturally forms a monotonic, mergeable state:

+* Essentially a CRDT

+Final ordering:

+* Hash the directory event log
+* Use that hash as a deterministic seed
+* Shuffle inputs/outputs deterministically before signing

+This gives everyone the same canonical transaction without extra coordination.

 ### Notes / Brain dump from convos with nothingmuch

 Notes here describe a system which allows peers to use discrepate directories but allows them to effeciently sync.

-We can either appoint a single leader or just rely on **best-effort broadcast** to signal progress.
+We can either appoint a single leader or just rely on best-effort broadcast to signal progress.

-I think it’s cleaner to structure everything around **best-effort broadcast** and treat the directory as providing an **efficient, encrypted broadcast-channel abstraction**.
-The directory doesn’t need to impose strong semantics; it just needs to move sets of messages around efficiently.
+I think it's cleaner to structure everything around best-effort broadcast and treat the directory as providing an efficient, encrypted broadcast-channel abstraction.
+The directory doesn't need to impose strong semantics; it just needs to move sets of messages around efficiently.

 Longer term, we can start from a simple shared secret for the semi-honest case and later upgrade this to something like MLS once we want stronger group membership and key rotation guarantees.

-On the messaging side, if the directory natively supports **rateless set reconciliation**, then clients can use **multiple directories simultaneously** to broadcast and sync messages for a single session — even if those directories only partially overlap in content.
+On the messaging side, if the directory natively supports rateless set reconciliation, then clients can use multiple directories simultaneously to broadcast and sync messages for a single session — even if those directories only partially overlap in content.

 The directories could either:

-* be completely **oblivious** to this multiplexing, or
+* be completely oblivious to this multiplexing, or
-* actively **sync sets between each other**.
+* actively sync sets between each other.

 Either way works.

-The main reason this design feels right is **mobile friendliness**.
+The main reason this design feels right is mobile friendliness.

 You wake up, immediately connect to *all* the directories you know about, and start downloading data in parallel for the topics you care about.
 Bandwidth naturally aggregates across directories, letting you recover the full message set quickly.
-IBLTs are efficient enough that decoding isn’t a big problem, and something like **minisketch with a shared key** would also work well.
+IBLTs are efficient enough that decoding isn't a big problem, and something like minisketch with a shared key would also work well.

-As quickly as possible, you reconstruct the **complete message set**, which includes blocks.
-From there, you compute **DAG-based “leader” blocks locally**, and then derive a height-indexed set that represents the **union of all messages that leader block has seen**.
+As quickly as possible, you reconstruct the complete message set, which includes blocks.
+From there, you compute DAG-based "leader" blocks locally, and then derive a height-indexed set that represents the union of all messages that leader block has seen.

-Toward the end of a phase, the set of known messages should converge with the set of **acked / voted messages** referenced by the leader block.
+Toward the end of a phase, the set of known messages should converge with the set of acked / voted messages referenced by the leader block.